eeemarv/eland/README.md

 CDN urls of cdns see [includes/inc_default.php] for defaults

-##Migrating a group from eLAS 3.1 to eLAS-Heroku
+##Migrating a group from eLAS 3.1 to eLAND

 For eLAS 2.6 see [here](setup/migrate-eLAS-2.6.md)